-The Land and Water Conservation Fund (LWCF) coalition is working together to promote full and dedicated funding of LWCF.
+The Land and Water Conservation Fund (LWCF) coalition is working together to promote reauthorization and full funding of LWCF.
 Every year, we educate and engage Congress and the White House to ensure adequate funding to LWCF through the appropriations process.
-Unfortunately, since 1965 when LWCF was created, Congress has not kept the promise of funding LWCF at the authorized level of $900 million annually.
-Legislation is needed to ensure dedicated funding of LWCF at its authorized level to conserve our nation’s treasured lands and waters, and to ensure that all Americans have access to quality parks and recreation opportunities.
+Unfortunately, since 1965 when LWCF was created, Congress has not kept the promise of funding LWCF at the authorized level of $900 million annually, and now LWCF is about to expire in September 2015 without congressional action.
+Legislation is needed to ensure reauthorization and dedicated funding of LWCF at its authorized level to conserve our nation’s treasured lands and waters, and to ensure that all Americans have access to quality parks and recreation opportunities.

 Current Legislation in the 114th Congress